Stamped Concrete in Portland Oregon – Is it a Good Idea?

 If built to standards, Concrete Pavers have a compressive strength of 8,000-10,000 PSI or more.
 Whereas the compressive strength of concrete is typically only 3000-4000 PSI.
 That means pavers have a greater weight bearing capacity than concrete does.
 Which is important for any surface but particularly reassuring for your driveway.

 Sometimes pavers can add up to a slightly higher price tag.
-But Pavers are usually around the same price point – per square foot – as stamped concrete.
+But Pavers are only slightly higher priced, per square foot, as stamped concrete.
 Given that pavers are custom built and each piece is set in by hand, the overall value is much greater for pavers vs. stamped concrete.

 You can walk or drive on pavers the instant the job is finished.
 This is not true with concrete.
 There is typically a curing time of 3-5 days before you can use concrete after it’s been installed.
 And although you may not be in that much of a rush, problems can arise during that curing time, such as inclement weather, children or animals running across the concrete, vandals writing in the concrete before it cures, or dramatic changes in temperature overnight that can cause the concrete to cure at different rates throughout the job.
 None of this is a concern, with pavers.
 They’re fixed and ready to go from the moment the job is done!